Video Game History Websites and People

 • Out of Print Archive focuses on UK magazine scans.

-• The Video Game History Foundation posts some interesting articles about video game history.
+• The Video Game History Foundation posts some interesting articles about video game history and has a text searchable library of scanned documents.

 • Game Data Library has a nicely searchable database of Japanese game sales.

-• Game In Japanese translates previously untranslated interviews with Japanese game developers.
+• Game in Japanese translated some interviews from Japanese game developers.

 • Consolevariations.com is chronicling every variant of every console and handheld.